 Frequently Asked Questions - Course Enrolment

-Q: How many courses should I plan to enrol in during the fall, spring, and summer terms?
+Q: How many courses should I plan to enrol in during the fall, winter, and summer terms?

 Q: What happens when my status in a course changes from wait-list to approved?

 A: You will need to drop one of your other courses RIGHT AWAY!
 ROSI will not arbitrarily remove you from a course, but the success of the wait-list depends on how quickly spaces are freed up for others.

 Q: How can I check if I am on a wait-list?